dotnet/docfx/docs/designs/local-build.md

 #### Config Service

-Some config values are protected resources, they __MUST__ be gated behind an authenticated service. `docs build service` exposes serveral endpoints to retrieve these protected resources:
+Some config values are protected resources, they __MUST__ be gated behind an authenticated service. `docs build service` exposes a `/config/docfx` endpoint to retrieve these protected resources:

 url | url query parameters | allow public access | remarks
 ----|----|---|---